 To bake Denver steak, take it out of the fridge and let it rest for 30 minutes.
 Then coat both sides of the steak in melted butter and spices of your choice.
 Then sear both sides of the steak in a pan over medium-high heat before baking it in the oven at 325 degrees Fahrenheit for 5 to 7 minutes for medium-rare steak.
 For a more well done steak add a couple minutes of baking time.

 - Cooking times will vary depending on how well done you like your steak, and how thick the steak is.

 - You can season your steak with whatever spices you like - other ideas include steak spice, garlic salt, seasoning salt etc.

-- Be sure to let the steak rest for a few minutes after it’s cooked to help it tenderize and become even more juicy.
+- Be sure to let the steak rest for a few minutes after it's cooked to help this cut of meat tenderize and become even more juicy.

 - You can use any chimichurri recipe that you prefer to serve this steak.

 - To make this recipe dairy free: instead of butter use a dairy free cooking fat such as coconut oil or avocado oil.